Moon Geun-young: Morning Reading

 Moon donated close to to Morning Reading, a non-profit organization that promotes reading books.
 She gave in 2005, in 2006 and in 2007.
 Moon made the contributions secretly through her mother, Ryu Seon-young, but her good deeds became known when Morning Reading revealed its 2007 account information online.

-Haenam Children's Center

-Moon donated about in 2006 to a learning center for poor children in Haenam County, South Jeolla Province, near her hometown of Gwangju.
-Bae Yo-seop opened an after-school study room for children from poor or single-parent families to study there for free in 2002.
-The program was facing closure in October 2006 when the landlord told Bae that the house would be sold.
-A new building, equipped with library, computer room, bathhouse and dining room was built on the land, and the expense was also covered by Moon.
-Moon also paid an unannounced visit to their classrooms.

 Community Chest of Korea

 Moon donated more than over the last ten years to the Community Chest of Korea, a nationwide network of 16 nonprofit fundraising organizations, becoming the biggest individual donor.
 Moon had wanted to remain an anonymous donor, but the organization was pressured by a media frenzy to identify her.
 Her donations were used to build children's libraries and subsidize hospital costs for children suffering from leukemia or cancer.
 Apart from the Community Chest of Korea, Moon has also given several hundred millions of won to scholarship foundations.

 Because of her charitable activities, particularly for the Community Chest of Korea, Moon was selected among 100 people that "lit up the world" in 2008 in a survey conducted by the Korea Green Foundation.